yanislav-igonin/tg-bot-template/README.md

 ## Bugs :bug:

-This project is getting upgrades in my free time if there is a problem please create a bug report in the issues section.
+This project is getting upgrades in my free time.
+If there is a problem please create a bug report in the issues section.

 ## License :scroll: